Image: NASA/JPL/University of Arizona

 Yeah, we were just like one of those families on TV, only this time, the actress, the star, had quit for some reason.
 She just woke up one day and decided what she really wanted was to play someone else for a while, someone who wasn't a librarian with a husband and two boys.
 And so she turned in her script and ran off to some random place out in the middle of nowhere, some state in the Midwest with a man she had met, Dad said, at the Herpeton.
 I didn't know for sure.
 She didn't send any postcards, any scribbled notes on hotel stationary saying she thought about us anymore at all.
 Hugs and kisses from the Show Me State.
 Miss you.
 Wish you were here.

-It wasn't long after Bull got home that the phone started ringing all the time.
+Not long after Bull got home, the phone started ringing all the time.
 Girls loved Bull.
 They'd start calling as soon as school got out, and the phone wouldn't let up until midnight.
 It would make Dad's blood boil.
 He'd bang around the kitchen, mumbling things about the kinds of girls who chased boys and the parents who let them do it.

 Sometimes she stayed for dinner, the two of them wearing tight-lipped grins like they were sitting in church while they made small talk with Dad, all "Fine, sir," and "School's great," and shit, and I'd just eat my peas, one at a time, wondering what was going on under the table, because I had a pretty good idea it was something.